ow2-proactive/maas-rest-client/README.md

 *Note:* To avoid internal blocking calls we do not delay error handling to Spring RestTemplate.
 Errors are only shown through logging mechanism.
-Therefore, returned objects must always be null-checked to see if everything went fine.
+Therefore, returned objects should always be null-checked to see if everything went fine.

 #### Connect to a local maas server providing self-signed certificate: